Mixing Amitriptyline and Alcohol: Side Effects, Interactions, & Blackouts

 • Dehydration

 Keep in mind that alcohol can also interfere with Elavil’s efficacy in treating symptoms of depression or pain.
-Oftentimes, this lack of effect can cause the person to take higher doses of the medication than directed, increasing their risk of overdose and serotonin syndrome.
+Oftentimes, this lack of effect can cause the person to take higher doses of the medication than directed, increasing their risk of adverse effects like serotonin syndrome.

 With that said, it’s equally as important not to skip a dose of your medication so you can drink.
 This could trigger withdrawal symptoms like headaches, nausea, difficulty concentrating, and even worsened mental health symptoms like anxiety, depression, and suicidal thoughts.